-In 2009, a total of 543 Canadian non-profit organizations submitted 582 unique social service programs for recognition and evaluation in the Donner Awards Program.
-Hailing from 232 different communities in ten provinces and one territory, these organizations distinguished themselves in seven categories of social service delivery: Counselling Services/Crisis Intervention, Education, Prevention and Treatment of Substance Abuse, Provision of Basic Necessities, Services for Children, Services for People with Disabilities, and Services for Seniors.
+In 2013, a total of 467 Canadian non-profit organizations submitted 477 unique social service programs for recognition and evaluation in the Donner Awards Program.
+Hailing from 206 different communities in ten provinces and one territory, these organizations distinguished themselves in seven categories of social service delivery: Counselling Services/Crisis Intervention, Education, Prevention and Treatment of Substance Abuse, Provision of Basic Necessities, Services for Children, Services for People with Disabilities, and Services for Seniors.

-2009 Finalists and Award Recipients
+2013 Finalists and Award Recipients

-This year, 21 unique programs were selected as finalists in the 2009 Donner Awards (see page 26).
+This year, 21 unique programs were selected as finalists in the 2013 Donner Awards (see page 42).
 These finalists represent the top three organizations in each category.
 Recipients of the seven \$5,000 category awards are shown in italics.
-Any joint recipients of a category award, such as the Services for People with Disabilities category, equally share the cash award.

-William H. Donner Award for Excellence in the Delivery of Social Services award goes to Sarnia Lambton Rebound: A Program for Youth, a volunteer-driven organization committed to young people at risk.
+William H. Donner Award for Excellence in the Delivery of Social Services

 The prestigious William H. Donner Award for Excellence in the Delivery of Social Services is presented to the best organization overall.
-This year the \$20,000
+This year, Educational Program Innovations Charity Society, dedicated to the advancement of marginalized youth, was awarded the \$20,000 William H. Donner Award for Excellence in the Delivery of Social Services.